nomoixyz/vulcan/docs/src/examples/accounts/example.md

 ### Create multiple labeled addresses with a prefix

-This example shows how to create multiple addresses labeled with the prefix `Account`
+Creating multiple addresses labeled with the prefix `Account`

 ```solidity
 // SPDX-License-Identifier: MIT